Skip to main content

 Managing Director

-A UK investment firm, such as an asset manager, investment adviser or broker, is required to become authorised and regulated by the Financial Conduct Authority prior to commencing these activities.
-Unlike in certain other countries, this requires submitting an application which must be approved by the FCA before the activities can be partaken.
-The process is complex and authorisation is not granted overnight; there’s no getting away from the fact that there’s a lengthy application process to become FCA authorised.
+A UK investment firm, such as an asset manager, investment adviser or broker, falls under the remit of the Financial Conduct Authority (‘FCA’).
+Becoming FCA authorised requires submitting an application which must be approved by the FCA before the activities can be partaken.
+The process is complex, and there’s no getting away from the fact that there’s a lengthy application process to become FCA authorised.
 Is it 3 months?
 6 months?
 9 months?
+A year?
 What is that magic number?

 In recognising that there are a few myths that continue to pervade the industry around this topic, we wanted to publish an updated synopsis to help manage expectations…